Maajid Nawaz: Early life and education

 Nawaz was born in Southend-on-Sea, Essex, to parents of Pakistani origin.
 His mother, Abi, moved to Southend with her family when she was nine.
 His father, Mo, is an electrical engineer who had worked for the Pakistan Navy but had to leave on medical grounds after he contracted tuberculosis.
-After moving to the UK, Mo worked for an oil company in Libya, and moved between Libya and the UK until his retirement.
+After moving to the United Kingdom, Nawaz's father worked for an oil company in Libya, and moved between Libya and the United Kingdom until his retirement.
 Nawaz has an elder brother and a younger sister.
-In his memoir, Radical, he uses the pseudonym Osman to refer to his brother.
+In his memoir Radical, he uses the pseudonym Osman to refer to his brother.

 Nawaz was educated at Westcliff High School for Boys, a grammar school in Westcliff-on-Sea, a suburb of Southend.
-Later he studied Law and Arabic at SOAS, University of London, and earned his master's degree in political theory from the London School of Economics.
+Later, he studied law and Arabic at SOAS, University of London, and earned his master's degree in political theory from the London School of Economics.

 Islamist activism

 Association with Hizb ut-Tahrir

-Nawaz says racism from classmates, C18 gangs and police, and feeling divided between his Pakistani and British heritage meant he struggled to find his own identity growing up.

-His elder brother, referred to pseudonymously as Osman, was recruited into Hizb ut-Tahrir (HT) by Nasim Ghani, who would later become the UK leader of Hizb ut-Tahrir.
+Nawaz says that racism from classmates, Combat 18 gangs, and police, and feeling divided between his Pakistani and British heritage, meant he struggled to find his own identity growing up.
+His elder brother, referred to pseudonymously as Osman, was recruited into Hizb ut-Tahrir (HT) by Nasim Ghani, who would later become the British leader of Hizb ut-Tahrir.
 Osman subsequently persuaded Nawaz to attend HT meetings held in Southend homes.
 At those meetings, recruits were shown videos of Bosnian Muslims being massacred.
 Watching these videos eventually resulted in Nawaz's formal recruitment in the HT.

-While a student at Newham College, and then at SOAS, Nawaz quickly rose through the ranks.
-By the age of 17, he was recruiting students from Cambridge University, and by 19, he was on the national leadership of HT in the United Kingdom.
-He became a national speaker and an international recruiter for Hizb ut-Tahrir, travelling to Pakistan and Denmark to further the party's ideology and set up organisational cells.
+While a student at Newham College and then at SOAS, Nawaz quickly rose through the ranks.
+By the age of 17, he was recruiting students from Cambridge University, and by 19 he was on the national leadership of HT in the United Kingdom.
+He became a national speaker and an international recruiter for Hizb ut-Tahrir, travelling to Pakistan and Denmark to further the party's ideology and set up organisational clandestine cells.

 Imprisonment in Egypt

-As part of his bachelor's degree in Law and Arabic, Nawaz spent a compulsory year abroad in Egypt, arriving just one day before the 9/11 attacks took place.
+As part of his bachelor's degree in law and Arabic, Nawaz spent a compulsory year abroad in Egypt, arriving just one day before the 9/11 attacks took place.
 Since political Islamist organisations like Hizb ut-Tahrir were banned in Egypt, Nawaz was arrested and interrogated in Alexandria by the Egyptian security agency Aman al-Dawlah.
-Like most foreign prisoners, he was not subjected to torture, but faced the threat of torture during interrogation and witnessed other prisoners being tortured.
+Like most foreign prisoners, he was not subjected to torture but faced the threat of torture during interrogation and witnessed other prisoners being tortured.
 He was then transferred to Tora Prison and put on trial.
 Represented by Sadiq Khan, he was sentenced to five years' imprisonment.
-During the trial, he was adopted by Amnesty International as a prisoner of conscience, who helped to secure his return to London.
+During the trial, he was adopted by Amnesty International as a prisoner of conscience, and this helped him to secure his return to London.